gchq/stroom-docs/content/en/docs/user-guide/tools/command-line.md

 The user account used for authentication is distinct to the Stroom _user_ entity that is used for authorisation within Stroom.
 If an external IDP is used then the mechanism for creating the authentication account will be specific to that IDP.
-If using the default internal Stroom IDP then an account must be created in order to authenticate, either from within the UI if you are already authenticated as a privileged used or using this command.
+If using the default internal Stroom IDP then an account must be created in order to authenticate, either from within the UI if you are already authenticated as a privileged user or using this command.
 In either case a Stroom user will need to exist with the same username as the authentication account.

 The command will fail if the user already exists.